sch3mati/service-review/README.md

 # reviews-service
-Fullstack module for rendering reviews of a given restaurant
+Full stack module for rendering reviews of a given restaurant